marcoexexx/marcoexexx/README.md

 ### Heya! 👋

 ### A bit about me
-Passionate about Rust, Python, and TypeScript.
 Love cooking and endless learning! 🚀

 ![dancing_rust](./dancing-rust.gif)